Tricertops/Where/README.md

   - **Carrier** – Used to detect users’s residence, since carrier does’t change while roaming abroad.
   - **Cellular IP** – Similar to Carrier source, used to detect user’s residence.
   - **Wi-Fi IP** – When connected to Wi-Fi, external IP should tell us in which country is the user.
   - **Time Zone** – This is the **most important** source of location information. iOS uses Location Services when travelling to detect current time zone.
 This time zone is then available to apps and by checking `tz` database, we can get country and middle coordinate of the time zone.
+In addition, it’s instantly available (in contrast to Wi-Fi IP or Location Services).
   - **Location Services** – Finally, CoreLocation is integrated, but turned off by default.
-When enabled (see _Options_) it detect exact location, geocodes the region and then turns itself off.
+When enabled (see _Options_) it detects exact location, geocodes the region and then turns itself off.

 To get latest instance for given source, call `+[Where forSource:]`